-Credit Risk: The Consortium's investments in federal agency securities and U.S. Treasury bonds were rated AA+ and Aaa by Standard & Poor's and Moody's Investor Services, respectively.
+Credit Risk: The Consortium's investments in U.S. Treasury notes and federal agency securities were rated AA+ and Aaa by Standard & Poor's and Moody's Investor Services, respectively.
 The Consortium's investment policy does not specifically address credit risk beyond the adherence to all relevant sections of the Ohio Revised Code.